rock1357/Chronoamperometric-peak-analyzer/README.md

 # How does it works?

-Before to play the program we must have written:
+Before to play the program we must have filled some of the parameters that will be used as values to make the analysis:

 a) In the data_extractor.py module you have to put the data-file in order to extract the chronoamperometric data and initialize some parameters as: